 Licensees are required to complete an annual regulatory return for the 12-month period ending 30 June and submit it to the FMA by 30 September of that year.

 The information you provide us through the annual return helps us to:

-Licensees are now able to submit their regulatory returns online at services.fma.govt.nz.
-If you wish to familiarise yourself with questions you will be asked, download the DIMS regulatory return data template.
+Ahead of submitting your regulatory return, you may wish to familiarise yourself with the DIMS regulatory return data template.

 There are exemptions for two DIMS licensee categories from having to prepare financial statements that meet GAAP, have them audited by a licensed auditor, and lodge them with the registrar.
 The table below lists current DIMS financial reporting exemptions:

 |Level 1 DIMS Providers managing < $100m of retail funds||Level 2 DIMS Providers managing $100m to $250m of retail funds|

 This report summarises the findings of our thematic review of cyber-resilience in New Zealand financial services, and provides guidance for firms in areas where we have identified the need for improvement.